dina-web-nrm/dina-collections/packages/docs/docs/packages/backend/index.md

 will be bootstraped calling different bootstrap functions.
 A first step for these bootstrap function is to create a configuration, based on env variables, that will be used throughout the app.
-The config is created by the config module located in ./src/lib/config.
-Used env variables are explained in TODO - add link TODO - fix the structure to not be scoped under env.
+The config is created by the config module located in `./src/lib/config`.

+Used env variables are explained in
+[env documentation](../configuration/env.md).
 Even if they are described as separate apps they use the same codebase.

 ### Api